ferdyrurka/manage-your-money/README.md

 # Manage your money

 - Final project for universities
-- The project was created to get to know GraphQL and API Platform
+- The project was created to get to know GraphQL, API Platform, Angular
+- The project contains a strange solution because I was doing various tests. **This project should not be taken as a best practice!**

+## TODO:

+- [ ] refactoring endpoint for receive all data for model (current is find all and receive redundant data)
+- [ ] tests graphql mutations (refactoring from save in api platform endpoint to graphql)

 ## Requirements